hwaastad/edge-lvi-adapter/README.md

 ***

-After logging into the Mill app in playgrounds, all devices connected to your Mill user will be included in the Futurehome app.
+After logging into the LVI app in playgrounds, all devices connected to your LVI user will be included in the Futurehome app.
 To activate a device you need to place it in a room, and then set the room temperature.
 Your device will then periodically send temperature reports, and will be controlled automatically by Futurehome's climate controll.

 Initially the devices will send temperature reports every 5 minutes.
-This can be changed at any time by going to playground -> Mill -> settings -> advanced setup -> `Poll Time`.
+This can be changed at any time by going to playground -> LVI -> settings -> advanced setup -> `Poll Time`.
 You can set Poll Time to any whole number from 1 to inf minutes.

-If you have devices on your Mill account that you dont want in the Futurehome app, simply go to device and click `delete`.
-If you change your mind, or delete a device by accident, you can reinclude all devices by going to playground -> Mill -> settings -> advanced setup -> `sync`.
+If you have devices on your LVI account that you dont want in the Futurehome app, simply go to device and click `delete`.
+If you change your mind, or delete a device by accident, you can reinclude all devices by going to playground -> LVI -> settings -> advanced setup -> `sync`.
 ***

 ## Services and interfaces